BrandonWarrior/WorldWar2Trivia/README.md

 ## Credits:
 - background image - I created the background image using a AI image generator https://www.canva.com/design/DAGKxMr4i6w/K6HHEQgduea1uBTfz6EkOQ/edit?ui=eyJFIjp7IkE_IjoiViIsIkIiOiJCIn0sIkciOnsiQiI6dHJ1ZX19

+- The code used for the background image shorthand was taken from the Love Running project.

-- Fonts - Google Fonts
+- Font - Google Fonts

-- To generate the questions i was going to use i used ChatGPT https://openai.com/chatgpt/
+- To generate the questions I was going to use I used ChatGPT https://openai.com/chatgpt/